University of Oregon EDA University Center

 Our approach is to provide technical assistance to distressed communities through capacity building, applied research, and partnerships.
 More specifically, we proposed to focus on the following areas: (1) agriculture and local food systems; (2) renewable and distributed energy systems; (3) sustainable infrastructure (water, wastewater, transportation, and other public services); and (4) value-added wood products.

 Following is a list of portals that communities can use to access UO services:

 - Community Planning Workshop (CPW) – a campus-based program that conducts applied research projects with faculty supervision.
-CPW is a required course for first year masters students in the Community and Regional Planning program.
+CPW is a required course for first year masters students in the Community and Regional Planning program in the School of Planning, Public Policy and Managment.
 CPW is also open to students in other programs and commonly includes students in landscape architecture, architecture and environmental studies.